weihan-01/tp/docs/DeveloperGuide.md

 * 2a.
 Invalid phone

     * 2a1.
-AddressBook shows an error message. - “Phone number must be 8 digits.”
+Neighbourly shows an error message. - “Phone number must be 8 digits.”

       Use case resumes at step 1.

 * 2b.
 Missing name

     * 2b1.
-AddressBook shows an error message. - “Caregiver name cannot be empty.”
+Neighbourly shows an error message. - “Caregiver name cannot be empty.”

       Use case resumes at step 1.

 * 2c.
 Missing phone number

     * 2c1.
-AddressBook shows an error message. - "Caregiver phone number cannot be empty."
+Neighbourly shows an error message. - "Caregiver phone number cannot be empty."

       Use case resumes at step 1.

 * 4a.
 Duplicate detected

     * 4a1.
-AddressBook shows an error message. - “Caregiver already exists.
+Neighbourly shows an error message. - “Caregiver already exists.
 Please amend your entry.”

       Use case resumes at step 1.